 Allow yourself to heal and rebuild without having to spend time away from the people you love… not to mention, the tens of thousands of dollars spent at a rehab.

-I provide psychotherapy approaches that address substance usage from various angles.
+As a therapist in Beverly Hills, CA, I provide psychotherapy approaches that address substance usage from various angles.
 This includes using cognitive behavioral therapy (CBT), emotion-focused therapy, internal-family systems, and narrative therapy.
 This allows for not only the behavior of drinking or getting high to be treated, but the fear, trauma, and shame that keep you stuck.

 A path to recovery for individuals, couples, and families